FelixOnline/v2/content/articles/2011-2-3-9000-fees-preferable-says-union-president.md

 subtitle: >
   Higher rate tuition fees would protect bursaries for poorer students argues Alex Kendall
 date: "2011-02-03 19:33:34 +0000"

 # Attributes from Felix Online V1
 id: "717"
 old_path: /news/717/9000-fees-preferable-says-union-president-
 aliases:
  - /news/717/9000-fees-preferable-says-union-president-
+imported: true
+comments:
+ - Mr Kendall can very well try to convince us and himself that his Student Union was right in supporting the fees increase but the bottom line is that students will be worse off  it will take them longer to pay off their university debt scholarships bursaries and outreach schemes will never reach out to all eligible students and hence only benefit a minority and bright students who are less financially privileged will inevitably be put off from applying to Imperial  even though many of them would be more academically deserving of a place than those lucky enough to have been private schooled and financed by their parents This will be a huge blow to social mobility and unfortunately the Imperial student body will condense to an even narrower demographicWhat i fail to understand is if the average postdoc salary is between 2730000 London weighting and this dropping as you move away from London  In addition the average debt for a UK University student being 42000 based on a 9000 tuition f

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - skd09

+# Homepage control params
 headline: true
 featured: true